Pluvie/ion/README.md

 ⚡️ION⚡️ shall provide efficient language constructs to:

-  - offer fully type safe [data structures](doc/README.md#data-structures) like lists, maps and sets, which can hold any type.
+  - offer fully qualified and type safe [data structures](doc/README.md#data-structures) such as lists, maps and sets, which can hold *any* type.
   - enable the [reflection](doc/README.md#reflection) of any C program object.
   - introduce a [memory management](doc/README.md#memory) approach that can revolutionize the way C code is written.